dennsgh/dennsgh/README.md

 # Hi there 👋

-I'm a DevOps Engineer platform engineering by trade with roots in Electrical and Information Engineering, with focus on Embedded and Computer Systems, Machine Learning, and Software Development.
+I'm a DevOps Engineer by trade with roots in Electrical and Information Engineering.

 You might have seen me pretend to be a music producer under the alias `dennsgh`.